How to Organize Image Licenses, Permissions, and Source Notes

 When you collect an image, note the following:

-• where you found it
+- Where you found it

-• who published it
+- Who published it

-• the page or collection it appeared in
+- The page, gallery, or collection it appeared in

-• any visible credit line
+- Any visible credit line

-• any stated license terms
+- Any stated license terms

-• the date you accessed it
+- The date you accessed it

-• whether you downloaded the image, requested it, or received it directly
+- Whether you downloaded the image, requested it, or received it directly

 Example of a source note

-A source note might read:
+A source note might say:

 Found on the State Museum digital collection page for the 1938 harbor survey.
 Credit line listed as “Photograph by L. Chen, State Museum Archives.”
 License stated on page as public domain.
 Accessed 2025-02-04.